Archewell: Archewell Foundation

 In December 2020, a partnership with José Andrés's World Central Kitchen was announced.
-Archewell agreed to fund four "Community Relief Centers" to act as "quickly activated service kitchens".
+Archewell agreed to fund "Community Relief Centers" to act as "quickly activated service kitchens".
 The first was opened in Dominica in early 2021.
-The second is to be in Puerto Rico and the third in Mumbai, while the fourth location has not been advised.
+Other locations planned included Puerto Rico and Mumbai and they helped to get a kitchen up and running close to the Ukraine and Poland border, within 12 hours of the Russian invasion.

 In the same month, Archewell disclosed collaborations with multiple organizations.
 It was announced that Archewell had 'partnered' with neurosurgeon James Doty from Stanford University to support his center's research on "promoting altruism" in society.
 Other affiliations include the Loveland Foundation, which provides mental health resources to black women, and the Center for Humane Technology, which promotes ethical technology use.

 Following a winter storm in North America in mid-February, which caused damage to several facilities, the foundation made a donation to the Genesis Women's Shelter in Dallas to cover the costs for the roof of the shelter's transitional facility.
 Archewell was one of the initial donors of the PressPad Charitable Foundation, which aims to "improve socio-economic diversity within the media".
 In March 2021, Archewell named the PressPad Charitable Foundation, along with the civil rights and racial justice organization Color of Change, the UK-based mental health charity Mind, and multi-platform network URL Media, as the organizations to which they would offer support.
-In May 2021, to mark the Mother's Day in the United States, the foundation together with Procter & Gamble made donations to Harvest Home, a charity that helps expectant mothers dealing with domestic violence, substance use and homelessness, providing them with diapers for a year and cleaning supplies.
+In May 2021, to mark Mother's Day in the United States, the foundation together with Procter & Gamble made donations to Harvest Home, a charity that helps expectant mothers dealing with domestic violence, substance use and homelessness and provided them with diapers for a year and cleaning supplies.
 Later in the same month, the foundation announced a multi-year global partnership with Procter & Gamble to address issues related to "gender equality, more inclusive online spaces, and resilience and impact through sport".

-In August 2021, to mark her 40th birthday, Meghan launched 40x40, a campaign that asks people around the world to spend 40 minutes of their time mentoring women reentering the workforce and combating the outsized economic impact of the COVID-19 pandemic on women.
+In August 2021, to mark her 40th birthday, Meghan launched 40x40, a campaign that asks people around the world to spend 40 minutes of their time mentoring women re-entering the workforce and combating the outsized economic impact of the COVID-19 pandemic on women.
 Among people who joined the initiative were Melissa McCarthy, Adele, Amanda Gorman, Ibram X. Kendi, and Gloria Steinem.
 In the same month the organization partnered with Women for Afghan Women to help with the evacuation of thousands of Afghan women and children during the 2021 Taliban offensive, while also assisting World Central Kitchen with delivering meals to hospitals and shelters for those affected by the 2021 Haiti earthquake.
-In December 2021 and ahead of Christmas, the foundation made donations to charities supporting Afghan families dislocated after the 2021 Taliban offensive and organizations advocating for paid parental leave, including Team Rubicon, the Human First Coalition and the Marshall Plan for Moms.
+In December 2021 and ahead of Christmas, the foundation made donations to charities supporting Afghan families displaced after the 2021 Taliban offensive and organizations advocating for paid parental leave, including Team Rubicon, the Human First Coalition and the Marshall Plan for Moms.
 In recognition of their support for Afghan refugees, the foundation received the Partner Organization Award by the Human First Coalition.